saysimple/saysimple-plugin-devkit/README.md

 And we made it available for you to translate your app to these 3 languages and your app will be shown to the user in the language they've selected.

-We highly recomend you supply translations in all languages, but Enligh is the only one who is absolutly mandetory and also the fallback if one of the other languages is not supplied.
+We highly recommend you supply translations in all languages, but English is the only one who is absolutely mandatory and also the fallback if one of the other languages is not supplied.

 ### Creating translations
-To create translations you have to go to the `locales.js` this will be an object with the language codes in the root and they possess translation objects for example
+To create translations you have to go to the `locales.js` this will be an object with the language codes in the root, and they possess translation objects for example

 ```javascript
 export const locales = {